Thanksgiving Pet Safety Tips

 - Raisins, currents and grapes found in some of our favorite Thanksgiving foods are a very serious concern for dogs as they have the risk of resulting in acute renal failure with even small ingestions.

 - Chocolates in our desserts or treats are dangerous to our pets.
 Remember that the darker the chocolate, the more serious the ingestion, and the less they will need to ingest to develop clinical signs of vomiting, diarrhea, agitation, tremors, increased heart rate along with potential seizures.

-- Nuts are high in fat and have the risk of pancreatitis.
-Macadamia nuts are more serious and can ingestions can result in vomiting, diarrhea, inability to rise or walk normally (they take on a drunken appearance and can even drag their rear limbs as if injured), along with
+- Nuts are high in fat and carry the risk of pancreatitis.
+Macadamia nuts are more serious as ingestions can result in vomiting, diarrhea, inability to rise or walk normally (they take on a drunken appearance and can even drag their rear limbs as if injured).

 - Holiday decorations are a concern for many reasons.
 The bouquet of lilies you received from your guests can result in acute renal failure in your cat.
 Bittersweet flowers are many times included in fall floral arrangements and can cause gastrointestinal upset.
 Candles can result in burns and flameless candles contain batteries, that when ingested can result in gastrointestinal burns and corrosive injury.

 Can you think of any Holiday indulgences your pets have had in recent years?
 Please comment and share with the rest of us as we expand this list of safety tips before the upcoming holiday and make this our chance to learn from each other.